Risk Assessments for CT Homeowners

 3 POINT INSPECTION

-The Secret Service protects the white house, essentially, in a three-phase process, we’ve modeled our program after that idea.
-We will inspect and evaluate the safety of your home from three locations – from the street, from in and around the exterior of your property and from within the interior of your home.
+Here we will evaluate the safety of your home from 3 locations – From the street, From in and around the exterior of your home and property and from within the interior of your home.

 FINAL ASSESSMENT REPORT